AmpersandTarski/documentation/the-language-ampersand/terms/README.md

 ## Notation on the keyboard

 When coding in Ampersand, these operators are typed with characters on the keyboard.
-The correspondence between the operators in code and in math is given in the following table:
+The following table shows the operators in math and their equivalent in code:

 | operator name | code | math | remark |
 | :--- | :---: | :---: | :--- |